What is a 55+ Community?

 If the carpets and windows are dirty, have them cleaned.
 What you are trying to show your buyer is a clean and

 Simply do the obvious repairs and paint where needed in your home (always Neutral or Off White - Never White).
 Remember that the buyer will have an inspection done on your home.
 This could lead to items that must be repaired prior to the sale of your home.
 Save your money for that!

-Your best bet is to have one of our experienced and seasoned Real Estate Agents at PIERVIEW PROPERTIES Real Estate walk the home with you and give you their professional advice, as this is the person that will be working with potential buyers.
+Your best bet is to have one of our Real Estate Agents at PIERVIEW PROPERTIES Real Estate walk the home with you and give you their professional advice, as this is the individual that will be working with potential buyers.

 What’s the Difference Between

 Prefabricated homes are becoming a popular choice for home buyers.
 A manufactured home is a type of prefabricated housing that is mostly assembled in a factory and then transported to the site where it will be used.
 A mobile home is a prefabricated structure built in a factory on a permanently attached chassis before being moved to a site.
 These two types of homes are similar in the fact that they are both prefabricated and they both come with VIN numbers.
 However, these homes also share some significant differences that should be understood in order to best fulfill your housing needs.

 Building Standards for Manufactured Homes and Mobile Homes

 One major difference between a manufactured home and mobile homes are the building standards.
 In 1976, a new construction standard was issued for prefabricated housing.
 Manufactured homes are built to this standard while mobile homes are not.
 Manufactured homes are now built in two to three sections and moved onto a property where they are to be attached and become one large home.
 They are also meant to be placed on some type of foundation.
 A mobile home, however, is intended to stay on the wheels it is moved onto the site with.